SpareCores/sc-www/src/assets/articles/survey-cloud-use-cases-2024.md

 <a href="https://martin-thoma.com/software-development-stages/" target="_blank" rel="noopener">software development</a>),
 they are now deemed "feature complete".
-We have started usability testing of our homepage and are eagerly seeking feedback on our other component as well.
+We have started usability testing of our homepage and are eagerly seeking feedback on our other components as well.
 This is why we have begun attending and [presenting at conferences](/article/upcoming-conferences-2024-Q3) over the past few weeks.